Sunday, 31 December 2023

 2. Smoke Reading - Smelling smoke, answer [dice] questions about the thing being burned to produce it.

 3. Dream Lotus - You create a multicoloured lotus containing [dice]+1 doses.
-Anyone who consumes it will have powerful, vivid dreams containing up to [sum] elements of your choice.
+Anyone who consumes a dose will have powerful, vivid dreams containing up to [sum] elements of your choice.

 4. Joint - Add [dice] single-axis joints to metal, wooden or stone object you can touch.